-This is a guest blog post by BTA Instructor, Kristin North.
+This is a guest blog post by BTA trainer and assessor, Kristin North.

 Injuries and a wide range of health problems may be treated by working on the fascia, including babies with colic, adults with work related injuries, continual compromised posture, seniors with any of the problems that are common with old age and athletes with acute or chronic injuries.

 If you haven’t already heard of fascia, it’s a connective tissue made mainly from tightly woven collagen fibres which surround every other tissue of the body including our nerves, bones, arteries, veins and muscles.

 Every single part of your anatomy is encased in and connected by fascia.
 It wraps around your individual internal parts keeping them apart and lubricating them for easy movements.
 Fascia keeps your body taut, it’s your body’s first line defense against injury and it’s the first place health problems or injuries should be treated.

 Despite that, fascia hasn’t been studied much because the medical world has struggled to understand what its real function is, but it’s certainly more than just packaging that holds our bones and muscles together under our skin.
 Fascia is vital for every movement you make and every injury you’ve ever had but, until a few years ago, nobody paid it much attention.